omermbashir/5-card-kuhn-poker/README.md

 > **A game theory solver that finds Nash equilibrium strategies in poker through iterative self-play**

-This is my attempt at solving 5-card Kuhn Poker for ε-Nash equilibrium (ε < 0.01) without using counter factual regret minimizaton.
+This is my attempt at solving 5-card Kuhn Poker for ε-Nash equilibrium (ε < 0.01) without using counterfactual regret minimizaton.
 Originally developed for my Master's thesis at University College Dublin (2018).

 ## Overview